kingkenway/schedule-risk-analysis/README.md

 # Schedule Risk Analysis
-Final Year Research Project: Development of a Web Based Software for Schedule Risk Analysis In Project Management
+My Final Year Research Project was to Development a Web Based Software for Schedule Risk Analysis In Project Management

 # Abstract